regular expression examples

 Putting It All Together

 Knowing the basics and history of regex sets you up to use them like a pro in Python.
-Dive into specific python regex patterns and python regex flags to level up your text processing game.
+Dive into specific and python regex flags to level up your text processing game.

 So, ready to make regex your new best friend?
 Happy coding!